ghlin/grapha/README.md

 # Grapha

-A functional programming language, follow the book "The implementation of functional programming language" and "Functional programming language: a tutorial".
+A functional programming language, follow the book _The implementation of functional programming language_ and _Functional programming language: a tutorial_.

 # How to build